top of page

 Bow House Plaque

-Brewery House, which was located with Bow House, at the junction of Barrack Road and Bargate priory to the building of the Christchurch Bypass, culminated in a junction in front of which a group of shops jutted out into the road almost a far as the central refuge.
+Brewery House, which was located with Bow House, at the junction of Barrack Road and Bargate prior to the building of the Christchurch Bypass, culminated in a junction in front of which a group of shops jutted out into the road almost a far as the central refuge.
 It made the High Street almost an enclosure for annual fairs.
 Note how wide the High Street is here Brewery House stood on or close to the site of the Norman Bargate.
-On the Christchurch Blue Plaques Millennium Trail Leaflet this location is identified as number 44 but no Blue Plaque has been erected.

 It is now necessary to cross the High Street using the designated crossing point with central reserve to find the Plaque on the shop wall that commemorates The Bar Gate.